viljamivuorre/Y86-fibonacci/README.md

 The program checks the values in the array to see if they are Fibonacci numbers.
 The program stops and returns the first non-Fibonacci number in the register %rax number.
 At the end of the array there is 0, which the program returns if all the numbers in the array are Fibonacci numbers.

+The end result of the project was a perfect success.
+One criteria was to optimize it for check one 5 value array with max 100 000 commands but this program works with  < 30 000 command.

 Esim. alustus:
 .pos 0